ofekengel/pyservice-wrapper/README.md

 [[source code](https://github.com/ofekengel/pyservice-wrapper)]

 ## Function as a service
-Make a script into a service running under Windows's scm (linux WIP) using a simple decorator.
+Using a simple decorator, make your script a service running under:
+- Windows's scm
+- linux's systemd (needs additional testing)

-Intended to work with [PyInstaller](https://pyinstaller.org/en/stable/) (or alternatives) to create an executable that can be registered under scm.
+Intended to work with [PyInstaller](https://pyinstaller.org/en/stable/) (or alternatives) to create an executable that can be registered under scm or systemd.

 `python main.py` still works.
 Function will block until `KeyboardInterrupt` is received.